-As one of the most competitive courses at Cambridge, with only 16.3% of applicants receiving an offer in 2019, you’ll want to make sure that you get a score that gives you a serious chance of receiving an offer.
+As one of the most competitive courses at Cambridge, with only 12.5% of applicants accepted in 2020, you’ll want to make sure that your score gives you a serious chance of receiving an offer.

-The specification for the ECAA has changed slightly this year, with more time given to the essay, and the addition of five extra Advanced Maths questions.
-You can read more about these changes, and how best to prepare for the test, in our detailed article on the ECAA.
+The specification for the ECAA has changed over the last few years, with more time given to the essay, and the addition of five extra Advanced Maths questions.
+You can read more about these changes, and how best to prepare for the test in our detailed article on the ECAA.

 Although the test itself has changed, the skills and aptitudes that admissions tutors are looking for have not, so looking at what scores were achieved by successful applicants in recent years can still be very useful.

 So, what is a good score on the ECAA?

 The ECAA is made up of three parts, a Problem-Solving section, an Advanced Maths section, and an Essay section.